 Lauren Heskin, Editor, IMAGE Magazine

-Second favourite is probably Barleycove in West Cork.
-Long rumoured that the golden sand embankment appeared overnight following a tsunami in Portugal more than 250 years ago, the beach would not look out of place in the Mediterranean.
+My second favourite is probably Barleycove in West Cork.
+It’s long been rumoured that the golden sand embankment appeared overnight following a tsunami in Portugal more than 250 years ago, and the beach would not look out of place in the Mediterranean.
 Its long stretch of sand dunes offer plenty of shelter to dry off afterwards.

 Sarah Finnan, Deputy Digital Editor

-I visited a friend and her family down in Castletownhaven in West Cork a few summers ago and still dream of the crystal blue waters.
-Pretty much any of the beaches down that direction – especially along the Castlehaven Strand and Sandycove – are glorious so you really can’t go wrong wherever you decide to take a dip.
+I visited a friend and her family in Castletownhaven in West Cork a few summers ago and still dream of the crystal blue waters down there.
+Pretty much any of the beaches out that direction—especially along the Castlehaven Strand and Sandycove—are glorious so you really can’t go wrong wherever you decide to take a dip.
 Pack a flask of tea for after and you’re laughing.
 West Cork > not West Cork.

 Dominique McMullan, Editorial Director